yunkiyau/3rdyearphys-optical_tweezers_experiment/README.md

 # Optical Tweezers Brownian Motion Analysis

 This repository contains a Jupyter notebook for analysing the Brownian motion of 1 µm and 3 µm polystyrene beads suspended in deionized water (0.04% CV), recorded using a **Thorlabs Portable Optical Tweezer** setup.
 The goal is to quantify bead displacements over time and estimate the effective viscosity of the medium.
+This experiment is one of the advanced experiments in the Senior Physics lab.
+I developed this workflow for the experiment which uses an add-on in Blender to perform the motion tracking of the beads from video recordings of the microscope.
+I found the standard motion tracking software listed in the manual (Viana.NET) to be unusable because it relies on tracking colours and I'm really not sure how any other student used it for this experiment.
+Hopefully future 3rd Physics students that come across this repo find it useful.
+Please feel free to reach out to me at yunki.yau@gmail.com if anything is unclear.

 ## Workflow